Student Loan Debt

 My student loan service works as follows:

-• Please note that none of these federal programs apply to private student loans.
+- Please note that none of these federal programs apply to private student loans.
 There is a separate strategy for dealing with private loans which I will not divulge here, but it is fairly simple.
-In most cases, I would outline that for you as part of the initial $199analysis fee.
+In most cases, I would outline that for you as part of the initial $250 analysis fee.

 Remember, I am the only student loan attorney in the western half of Tennessee, and I do cover the whole state.
 Please feel free to call or write with any questions.